5jt/dyalog-cookbook/manuscript/06_configSettings.md

 We have used the most important features of the `IniFiles` class, but it has more to offer.
 We just want to mention some major topics here.

-* The `Get` method can be used to list sections of even everything:
+* The `Get` method can be used to list sections of even all sections with all key-value pairs:

   ~~~
         myIni.Get 'Config' ⍬